jchuong/jchuong.github.io/_posts/2015-12-26-pilot-metropolitan.md

 ## Looks

 ![Pilot Metropolitan Body](/assets/posts/pilot-metro-review-img/body.jpg)
 The Metropolitan comes in a number of finishes, with 3 different collections, each collection with their own colours and patterns.
+The [classic collection](http://pilotpen.us/categories/fountain-pens/mr-metropolitan-fountain-pen/) comes in black, gold and silver; [Animal Collection](http://pilotpen.us/categories/fountain-pens/mr-animal-fountain/) that comes in white, matte gold and purple in addition to the classic colours; and the new [Retro Pop Collection](http://pilotpen.us/categories/fountain-pens/mr-retro-pop/) with colours and motifs from the 60s and 70s.
 The one I got is the plain and simple black finish with no pattern on the plastic section.
 Fairly simple and understated, though I have some regrets getting such a plain pen, let alone two of them, which makes picking the right one harder.

 The body is made of brass, giving the Metropolitan a little more heft but not so much to fatigue you while writing.
 The body a simple cigar or torpedo shape, which gives it the classic look but the cap being flush on the body keeps the profile sleek and modern.